Self Advocates Becoming Empowered (SABE) Trainers

 Sarah Carmany

 Sarah Carmany is from Kalamazoo Michigan.
 She is a strong self-advocate with Asperger’s syndrome.
 Sarah started her self-advocacy journey in 2012.
 Sarah is currently the Vice-Chair of the Self Advocates of Michigan and an alternate for her region on the Board for SABE.
 She currently sits on the Integrated Services of Kalamazoo Board and is a member of the Women’s League of Voters Kalamazoo.
-Sarah is also a member of the Supported Decision-Making Coalition of Michigan.
-She is a member of the CYVYC Knowledge Translation work group and supports the Youth Ambassador team.
+Sarah is also a member of the Supported Decision-Making Coalition of Michigan and supports the Youth Ambassador team.
 Watch Sarah’s story where she discusses her sense of inclusion owing to her integrated employment, supported decision-making through her circle of support and her activism.

 Julian Wang